dkooll/go-azdo-restapi/README.md

 The program uses structs and json package to map the json response to struct fields.
 It also uses HTTP package to make the GET and POST requests to the API.
 The program defines some constants, such as the pool name and organization name, which are used in the API requests.

-The program also uses the os package to get the env variable "AZURE_TOKEN" which is used as an Authorization header in the requests.
+The program also uses the os package to get the env variable `AZURE_TOKEN` which is used as an Authorization header in the requests.

 # Index
 1. [Prerequisites](#prerequisites)